With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

 Money, Money, Money

-Sue will be joined by:
+Sue was joined by:

 Charlotte Dowling: Community and Corporate Fundraising Manager, Birmingham St Mary’s Hospice